- RuneScape is an awesome, popular, old-school game that gained a lot of popularity since its initial release in 2001.

 If that’s the case, you could try our manual troubleshooting suggestions, given that packet loss has no precise reason and no sure fix.

-Yes, you can use a VPN to attempt to fix packet loss, even while playing RuneScape.
-However, note that using a VPN will only work if your ISP is the one limiting your connection and trigger the occurrence of leaking packets.
+Yes, you can use a packet loss, even while playing RuneScape.
+However, note that using a to attempt to fix will only work if your ISP is the one limiting your connection and trigger the occurrence of leaking packets.

 Pathping is a great tool you can use to check if there’s any packet loss throughout a connection and which node it occurs on.
 Pathping runs a traceroute and ping/packet loss test at the same time.